 Under the doctrine of pure comparative fault in Florida, if the plaintiff is partially at fault, he or she still has the right to receive some compensation from a defendant that shared the responsibility for the injuries.
 When this happens, the plaintiff’s compensation is set at an amount that is proportionate to the defendant’s degree of responsibility.

 Another important consideration in any personal injury or wrongful death lawsuit is the statute of limitations.
 This is the maximum time period for filing suit after an accident.
 In Florida, the statute of limitations for most personal injury cases is four years.
 For wrongful death cases, the period is two years.
 There may also be time limits for giving written notice in some cases (especially those involving governmental entities), and statutes of repose may apply in product liability and medical malpractice cases.
-In any event, taking action promptly is advisable, since evidence can decay over time, making a case more challenging to pursue after a delay.Consult an Injury Lawyer in Pembroke Pines
+In any event, taking action promptly is advisable, since evidence can decay over time, making a case more challenging to pursue after a delay.Consult a Burn Injury Lawyer in Pembroke Pines

 If you or a loved one has suffered a thermal burn, an electrical burn, or another first-degree, second-degree, or third-degree burn because of another party’s negligence, you should pursue fair compensation for your injuries.
 However, it is unlikely that the defendant or an insurer will offer a fair and timely settlement unless you retain a knowledgeable personal injury or wrongful death lawyer.
-To schedule a free initial consultation with a Pembroke Pines injury attorney, call the law firm of Cohn & Smith at (954) 431-8100 or contact us online.
+To schedule a free initial consultation with a Pembroke Pines burn injury attorney, call the law firm of Cohn & Smith at (954) 431-8100 or contact us online.
 We represent injured individuals throughout South Florida, including in Fort Lauderdale, Weston, Sunrise, Tamarac, Pompano Beach, Aventura, Coral Springs, and communities across North Dade County.